-21 Random Questions with Iris Apfel
+21 Random Questions: Iris Apfel on Accessories and Her Sartorial Pet Peeve

 I think accessories are transformative.

 4. Which self-designed emoji is your favorite?
-(Editor’s note: Iris and Macy’s collaborated on an entire line of emojis, featuring the icon herself.)
+(Editor’s note: Apfel and Macy’s collaborated on an entire line of emojis, featuring the icon herself.)

 Oh, I don’t know.
 I like them all.

-Note: Editor’s note: At the end of this interview, Apfel gave me her home address and asked me to send her a hard copy of the final product.
-Her final words to me: “Print it big.”